lethain/staff-eng/src/markdown/guides/manage-technical-quality.md

 ## Quality program

 A _quality program_ isn't computer code at all, but rather an initiative led by a dedicated team to maintain technical quality across an organization.
 A quality program takes on the broad remit of achieving the organization's target level of software quality.
-These are relatively uncommon, but something similar that you've probably encountered is an incident program responsible for a company's incident retrospectives and remediations.
+These are relatively uncommon, but something similar you've probably encountered is an incident program responsible for a company's incident retrospectives and remediations.

-Given this is written for an audience of senior technical leaders, let's assume you have the technical perspective covered.
-Your next step is to find a Technical Program Manager who can co-lead the program and operate its mechanics.
-You can make considerable progress on the informational aspects of an organizational program without a Technical Program Manager; it's a trap.
+The technical components of running a quality program are the sorts of things discussed above, so here we'll focus on managing a program effectively.
+Your first step is to find a Technical Program Manager who can co-lead the program and operate its mechanics.
+You can make considerable progress on an organizational program's informational aspects without a Technical Program Manager; however, it's a trap.
 You'll be crushed by the coordination overhead of solo-driving a program in a large organization.

 Operating organizational programs is [a broad topic about which much has been written](https://lethain.com/programs-owning-the-unownable/), but the core approach is: